ONSdigital/dp-compose/v2/provisioning/nginx/README.md

 This directory contains configuration to run an nginx server as a proxy similar to how we do it in a remote environment.

-Specifically has been setup to allow for running with HTTPS locally to debug issues related to this.
+Specifically this has been set up to allow the debugging of issues relaated to running with HTTPS locally.

 To add to your stack you will need to: